Skip to main content

 Care Leaver

-Those that have had eligible children status in the UK or those that fall into the category of former relevant children OR
+Those that have had eligible children status in the UK or those that fall into the category of former relevant child status, OR:

-Have a Qualifying Care Leaver Status in the UK
+Have Qualifying Care Leaver Status in the UK.

 c.
 Proof of Eligibility

-• Proof of Care Leaver status in the form of written documentation from the student’s local authority (corporate parent) will be required before any payment can be made.
+• Proof of Care Leaver status is required in the form of written documentation from the student’s local authority (corporate parent) and will be required before any payment can be made.
 Further details will be outlined in the bursary award email.

 Allocation